• Recipes

 Make the pasta dough

-• Wish a fork start whisking the eggs to combine them.
-Slowly start taking some flour from the side while whisking.
-Keep on whisking and adding flour until a dough starts to form.
+• Using a fork start whisking the eggs to combine them.
+Slowly start adding some flour from the side while whisking.
+Keep on whisking and adding flour until a dough forms.

-• Next start kneading the dough by hand for around 10 minutes.
-You want to get a nice and smooth dough that is not sticking anymore.
+• Knead the dough by hand for around 10 minutes until it's smooth and no longer sticky.
 If the dough is to sticky add some flour.

-• Once you have a nice and smooth soft dough cover it and let it rest for at least half an hour.
+• Cover the dough and let it rest for at least half an hour.

 Make the filling